AndroidIDEOfficial/AndroidIDE/docs/editor/bottom_sheet.md

 </details>

 ## Search Results
-The results of `Find in project` action are shown in this tab.
+The results of `Find in project` and `Find references` action are shown in this tab.

 <details>
   <summary>See screenshot</summary>